AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/__General__/About.md

 ___
 > Hello, this is Monstrous Tide project's Obsidian vault, this file is a basic introduction to contents of this directory.

+*Please, keep this documentation - and everything, actually - in English.*
 # Files database and tagging

 This feature will be provided with *Dataview* plugin, which will allow easier file exploration and faster searching for desired information.